khaireddine24/react-interview-test/README.md

 # react-interview-test
-A React Interview test with React,tailwind,Redux
+A React Interview test with React+vite,tailwind,Redux